nzaman7878/javascript-interview-exercises/README.md

 24 - Implement a private variable using closures.

 25 - Create a prototype for a product object with propertise like name, price, and quantity.
 Add a method to the Product prototype to calculate the total value.

+26 - Implement a function that makes multiple API calls and processes the data using callbacks.